FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

 but in HFCL, we can not do this for you.
 You need to initialize the list view in your implementation classes manually.

-Because of this, when you re-generate the resource source file from HVML tags, the translator will not override your own code.
+When you re-generate the resource source file from HVML tags, because the real implemenations are seperated from the resource source files, the translator will not override your own code.

 ## Assets management